hanabi/hanabi.github.io/misc/convention-goals.md

-# Goals for the Hyphen-ated Conventions
+# Goals for the Hyphenated Conventions

-What are the stated goals of the Hyphen-ated conventions?
+What are the stated goals of the Hyphenated conventions?
 You could start off by saying that the goal is to "always get the highest score", but it is a little more nuanced than that.

-Like most Hanabi groups, when the Hyphen-ated group started playing together, there were no conventions at all.
+Like most Hanabi groups, when the Hyphenated group started playing together, there were no conventions at all.
 Only after a few games did we start to agree on some very simple conventions - discard the right-most card, save 5's using a number 5 clue, and so forth.
 Doing this increased the scores drastically and also made the game more fun to play.
 Next, we started to agree on more things, like *Finesses*, *Bluffs*, and so forth.
 Again, this both increased the scores and increased the enjoyment of the game - it is quite fun to perform big *Finesses*!

 As the months went by, we continued to play Hanabi, and we were exposed to more and more kinds of situations.
 Naturally, we continued to refine the existing conventions and continued to come up with new strategies, like the *2 Save* convention and the *Hidden Finesse*.
 This continued the trend of increasing scores and increasing the enjoyment of the game.
 However, it also increased the overall complexity of playing with the group.
 We started to notice a down-side: getting new players up-to-speed with how to use all of the "special moves" was getting more and more complicated.